 Is Krakow safe for solo female travellers?

-- For the best pierogis in town, definitely check out Przypiecek.
-It is a small restaurant but the food is amazing!
+For the best Pierogis in town, definitely give this place a try.
+It is a small family-owned business but the food is amazing!
 They have other foods but the bulk of the menu is pierogis.
 For €3, you can eat a delicious filling meal.
 They also do takeaways!
 I highly recommend this place for the most delicious pierogis in the Old Town area.

 I loved the cute interior details they have as well!